Introduction to New Future of Python

 Starting with Perl, both are pure scripting languages.
-But the intention behind using either are totally different.
+But the intention behind using either is totally different.
 To make it simple, Python has a set of defined rules that a programmer needs to follow, whereas Perl is more forgiving.
-But still, one doesn’t always need a forgiving language.
+But still, one doesn’t always need forgiving language.
 Perl provides numerous ways to solve a problem.
-In case of python, one needs to make a simple and a proper way to do things.
-Whereas both the languages try to make the code as compact as possible, there are still reasons of choosing either languages.
-When, a person is trying to develop something, he can choose to work with Perl if he does not have a defined time to complete a project.
+In the case of python, one needs to make a simple and proper way to do things.
+Whereas both the languages try to make the code as compact as possible, there are still reasons for choosing either language.
+When a person is trying to develop something, he can choose to work with Perl if he does not have a defined time to complete a project.

 But that’s not how the real world works, does it?
 In the real world, time is extremely important.
-One cannot spend time to find the smallest ways within multiple ways to get a proper piece of code right, especially when there is a need to write thousand pieces of codes.
-That is why, python comes into practice.
-Python has a defined set of rules, which one needs to follow, through which one can simply cultivate a habit of achieving desired results within small amount of time and making the code as compact as possible at the same time.
+One cannot spend time to find the smallest ways within multiple ways to get a proper piece of code right, especially when there is a need to write a thousand pieces of codes.
+That is why python comes into practice.
+Python has a defined set of rules, which one needs to follow, through which one can simply cultivate a habit of achieving desired results within a small amount of time and making the code as compact as possible at the same time.

 Though the code will not be as efficient as in Perl, but who cares?
-To give a proper example, think of it in this way: when you start to learn programming for the first time, you need to understand how it works.
-The best understanding of this can be given by Perl.
+To give a proper example, think of it in this way: when you start to learn to program for the first time, you need to understand how it works.
+Perl can give the best understanding of this.
 But, it cultivates a bad habit of leaving your program vulnerable to bugs and problems.
 Thus, that is when Python comes into existence.

 Python has the least syntax possible.
 Besides, when learning a new language, one needs to know that just downloading an installer file isn’t sufficient.
 One needs to download other packages as well.
-But it isn’t the same in case of python.
+But it isn’t the same in the case of python.

 Ruby vs Python Language